cnp3/ebook/principles/reliability.rst

    The sliding window

 The figure below illustrates the operation of the sliding window.
 It uses a sliding window of three frames.
-The sender can thus transmit three frames before being forced to wait for an acknowledgement.
-The sliding window moves to the higher sequence numbers upon the reception of each acknowledgement.
-When the first acknowledgement (`OK0`) is received, it allows the sender to move its sliding window to the right and sequence number `3` becomes available.
+The sender can thus transmit three frames before being forced to wait for an acknowledgment.
+The sliding window moves to the higher sequence numbers upon the reception of each acknowledgment.
+When the first acknowledgment (`OK0`) is received, it allows the sender to move its sliding window to the right and sequence number `3` becomes available.
 This sequence number is used later to transmit the frame containing `d`.

 .. figure:: figures/gbnwin.png